doganakti/BitexenNet/README.md

 ### Bitexen API .Net Client Library

 This client library is built for .net framework to connect Bitexen Trading API.
-All the public and private methods included that is accessible on [bitexen api documentation] (https://docs.bitexen.com).
+All the public and private methods included that is accessible on [bitexen api documentation](https://docs.bitexen.com).

 #### Public Methods